AlphaKretin/bastion-bot/README.md

 `maxSearches` is the number of different cards Bastion will allow a user to search at once - if a message contains more queries, Bastion won't search anything, instead returning an error message.
 This field is optional - if it is missing, Bastion will default to what you see above.

 `imageUrl` is a link to a source for card images - either official ones, or all of them.
 Bastion will append the ID of the card, then ".png".
-This field is optional - if it is missing, functions that require images will be disabled and the following fields will be ignored: `imageUrlAnime`, `imageUrlCustom`, `imageSize`, `triviaTimeLimit`, `triviaHintTime` and `triviaMaxRounds`.
+This field is optional - if it is missing, functions that require images will be disabled and the following fields will be ignored: `imageUrlAnime`, `imageUrlCustom`, `imageSize`, `triviaTimeLimit`, `triviaHintTime`, `triviaMaxRounds` and `triviaLocks`.

 `imageUrlAnime` is a link to a source for anime card images.
 Bastion will append the ID of the card, then ".png".
 This field is optional - if it is missing, Bastion will default to `imageUrl`.